Daniel595/Jetson_nano_face_recognition/README.md

 ## TODO
 1. clean up
-2. implement face tracker and improve classification with it
+2. implement face tracker, improve classification by considering the last predictions
 3. SVM cross validation - optimize parameters for training
 4. detections as objects
 5. test influence of using more samples for one/multiple classes